 Just remember that they rarely need watered as much as your other plants!

 I have a detailed guide to snake plant watering which you should considered reading after this article.

-Succulents, liuke teh snake plant, do require water, but only so much of it and much less than evergreens or other common houseplants.
+Succulents, like the snake plant, do require water, but only so much of it and much less than evergreens or other common houseplants.

 The standing water built-up in the soil also causes the plant’s roots to rot and die.

-The correct watering routine for a snake plant
+The correct water routine to stop a snake plant dying

 The best way to determine when to water any plant, snake plant or otherwise, is to put your fingers a few inches in the soil and feel how dry it is.
 I call this the finger test.